-While the Black Panther debut is still pretty far off, it turns Boseman's lead character has much in common with a real-life superhero of sorts whose made quite the impact on 2016: 49ers quarterback Colin Kapernick
+While the Black Panther debut is still pretty far off, it turns out Boseman’s lead character has much in common with a real-life superhero of sorts who made quite the impact on 2016: 49ers quarterback Colin Kapernick

 While Civil War purposely didn’t delve too deep into exactly who T’Challa is in an effort to use the mystery of the character to the advantage of the forthcoming Black Panther film, Boseman did have a few things he wanted to make sure were brought to life in a way that was as authentic to the original comic as possible.